 “Baker weaves the story of Scrooge’s transformation with the skill of a master storyteller, punctuating it with pathos and humor.”–Las Vegas Review Journal

-The production materials for One Christmas Carol include:
+The Authorized Materials/Rehearsal Package for One Christmas Carol consists of:

 Production Scripts for Plays are professionally printed and bound with a full-color cover.

 You will have the option to purchase additional Production Scripts at a discounted rate when you complete your Licensing Agreement.

 Official Logo Pack Now Included!
 To help you promote your show, Stage Rights now includes a logo pack with your license.
 The logo pack includes high resolution versions (both color and black and white) of our show logo.
 The logo is the portion of the artwork with the title of the show.
 The surrounding artwork is also available for an additional fee.

 Stage Manager’s Script – Printed on standard 8.5” x 11” 3-hole-punched paper, with the same page numbers and text as the Printed Production Scripts, but with more space on the page for notes and cues.